MichaelCurrin/image-to-pdf-py/README.md

 # Combine Images as a PDF
-> Combine one or more image files and convert to a single PDF - a light Python package
+> Basic Python CLI tool to combine image files as a PDF file

 ## Sample